hectorscout/slack-alfred/README.md

 - Slack Bot
   - Create a slack bot.
 This is mostly used for its bot token.
 - Install the app to your workspace in the Basic Information section
+- Home Tab (as of Dec 2019 this is in beta)
+  - Goto `App Home`, sign up for beta, and turn on`Home Tab`
+  - Goto `Event Subscriptions`
+    - Enable events
+    - Request URL: `https://24392a0c.ngrok.io/slack/events` (similar ngrok thing)
+    - In `Subscribe to bot events` click `Add Bot User Event` and subscrib e to the `app_home_opened` event
+    - Save them changes

 ## Custom Emojis